gopi-suvanam/scribbler-website/about.md

 ---

 ## Vision
-Our vision is to empower engineers and scientists with a seamless and interactive coding experience, designed to foster creativity, collaboration, and innovation.
-With intuitive interface, live code execution, and rich multimedia capabilities, we aim to provide a dynamic environment for exploring, experimenting, and documenting experiments using JavaScrip.
-We hope to inspire programmers to push the boundaries of their imagination, accelerate their learning, and unlock the true potential of JavaScript through a versatile and user-friendly interface that elevates the joy of coding.
+Our vision is to empower engineers, developers, and scientists with a seamless and interactive computational experience, designed to foster creativity, collaboration, and innovation.
+With intuitive interface, live code execution, and rich multimedia capabilities, we aim to provide a dynamic environment for exploring, experimenting, and documenting computation.
+We hope to inspire the users of Scribbler to push the boundaries of their imagination, accelerate their learning, and unlock the true potential of computation through a versatile and user-friendly interface that elevates the joy of coding.

 ## Team
 <div class="row">